open-mmlab/mmrotate/tools/data/rsdd/README.md

 ## Download RSDD dataset

-The RSDD dataset can be downloaded from [here:0518](https://pan.baidu.com/s/1_uezALB6eZ7DiPIozFoGJQ).
+The RSDD dataset can be downloaded from [Google drive](https://drive.google.com/file/d/1PJxr7Tbr_ZAzuG8MNloDa4mLaRYCD3qc/view?usp=sharing).

 The data structure is as follows: